How to update a dapp chain

 Dapps evolve over time.
-And in this section, we discuss what to do in order to seamlessly update a dapp's chain to a new version.
+This section discusses how to update a dapp chain to a new version seamlessly.

-There are 2 approaches to update a chain:
+There are two approaches to updating a chain:

 - Specify different config entry points for old and new versions, or

-For both approaches, we will use an example project with a basic ft3 structure.
+We use an example project with a basic ft3 structure for both approaches

-We have all of our chain's code within rell/src
+You have all the chain's code within the rell/src

 folder: